influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 ## What determines the time intervals returned by `GROUP BY time()` queries?

-The time intervals returned by `GROUP BY time()` queries conform to InfluxDB's preset time buckets or to the user-specified [offset interval](/influxdb/v1.7/query_language/data_exploration/#advanced-group-by-time-syntax).
+The time intervals returned by `GROUP BY time()` queries conform to the InfluxDB database's preset time buckets or to the user-specified [offset interval](/influxdb/v1.7/query_language/data_exploration/#advanced-group-by-time-syntax).

 #### Example